asi-alliance/asi-chain/docs-site/docs/development/running-multiple-nodes.md

   -v $(pwd)/genesis:/var/lib/rnode/genesis \
   -v $(pwd)/certs:/var/lib/rnode \
   f1r3flyindustries/f1r3fly-scala-node:latest \
+  sleep infinity

+# Get bootstrap node ID using docker exec
+BOOTSTRAP_ID=$(docker exec rnode0 cat /var/lib/rnode/.rnode/rnode_id)

+# Start the RChain node service inside the peer container
+docker exec -d rnode1 rnode \
   run \
   --host rnode1 \
   --bootstrap "rnode://${BOOTSTRAP_ID}@rnode0" \
   --validator-private-key 30440220...
 ```

+⚠️ **Key Take-aways**
+1. **Validator recognition depends on the bonds file**

+   * If your validator private key is **already listed in the existing `bonds.txt`**, the node will be recognized as a validator.
+   * If it’s **not in the file**, your node will start but **will not propose blocks**.

+2. **Config alignment is critical**

+   * The node’s `rnode.conf` must match the network, ports, and genesis used in the existing setup.
+   * If it differs (e.g., wrong shardId, networkId, or genesis block), the node may fail to join the network properly.

+3. **Using the existing bonds.txt and config**

+   * Means you are **joining the network as defined by those files**.
+   * If the private key you specify is already in the bonds file, **blocks will be proposed**.
+   * If not, your node will only **sync and observe**, but not propose blocks.

 ## Node Port Mappings